bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

  * Inclusion of "flex caps or incentive-aligned dynamic block size controls" in the same roadmap.
  * Inclusion of features in segwit to make later scaling less risky, particularly [Linear scaling of sighash operations](/en/2016/01/26/segwit-benefits/#linear-scaling-of-sighash-operations) and [Moving towards a single combined block limit](/en/2016/01/26/segwit-benefits/#moving-towards-a-single-combined-block-limit).
  * Work on techniques to use block space more efficiently, such as using [Schnorr signatures and signature aggregation](http://diyhpl.us/wiki/transcripts/scalingbitcoin/milan/schnorr-signatures/)
- * Research on alternate models to the blockchain, maintaining decentralisation and security, but with better scalability properties, eg [Mimblewimble](http://diyhpl.us/wiki/transcripts/scalingbitcoin/milan/mimblewimble/), [Braiding](http://diyhpl.us/wiki/transcripts/scalingbitcoin/milan/breaking-the-chain/), [Jute Braiding](http://diyhpl.us/wiki/transcripts/scalingbitcoin/milan/jute-braiding/).
+ * Research on alternative models to the blockchain, maintaining decentralisation and security, but with better scalability properties, for example [Mimblewimble](http://diyhpl.us/wiki/transcripts/scalingbitcoin/milan/mimblewimble/), [Braiding](http://diyhpl.us/wiki/transcripts/scalingbitcoin/milan/breaking-the-chain/), and [Jute Braiding](http://diyhpl.us/wiki/transcripts/scalingbitcoin/milan/jute-braiding/).

 Additionally, work that has made the scale increases segwit allows achievable (such as libsecp256k1 and compact blocks) have also, obviously, made further potential scale increases more achievable.